tungstenfabric/tf-transitional-contrail-docs/doc/getting-started-guide/index.rst

   Installation and Configuration Scenarios

-    `Setting Up and Using a Simple Virtual Gateway with Contrail 4.0`_
+    `Setting Up and Using a Simple Virtual Gateway with Release 4.0`_

     `Simple Underlay Connectivity without Gateway`_

     `Dynamic Kernel Module Support (DKMS) for vRouter`_

-  Upgrading Contrail Software
+  Upgrading Tungsten Fabric Software

-  Contrail Command
+  Tungsten Fabric Command

-  Using Contrail with Red Hat
+  Using Tungsten Fabric with Red Hat

-Configuring Contrail
+Configuring Tungsten Fabric

   Configuring Virtual Networks

-    `Creating Projects in OpenStack for Configuring Tenants in Contrail`_
+    `Creating Projects in OpenStack for Configuring Tenants in Tungsten Fabric`_

-    `Creating a Virtual Network with Juniper Networks Contrail`_
+    `Creating a Virtual Network with Tungsten Fabric`_

-    `Creating a Virtual Network with OpenStack Contrail`_
+    `Creating a Virtual Network with OpenStack Tungsten Fabric`_

-    `Creating an Image for a Project in OpenStack Contrail`_
+    `Creating an Image for a Project in OpenStack Tungsten Fabric`_

     `Creating a Floating IP Address Pool`_

     `Using Security Groups with Virtual Machines (Instances)`_

-    `Support for IPv6 Networks in Contrail`_
+    `Support for IPv6 Networks in Tungsten Fabric`_

     `Configuring EVPN and VXLAN`_

-  Example of Deploying a Multi-Tier Web Application Using Contrail
+  Example of Deploying a Multi-Tier Web Application Using Tungsten Fabric

     `Example\:\ Deploying a Multi-Tier Web Application`_